jayantasamaddar/quick-reference/aws/messaging/sqs/README.md

 ---

-# Overview
+# SQS: Overview

 **Amazon SQS** is a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
 Amazon SQS moves data between distributed application components and helps you decouple these components.

-**An Amazon SQS message has three basic states:**
+- **An Amazon SQS message has three basic states:**

   1. Sent to a queue by a producer.
   2. Received from the queue by a consumer.
   3. Deleted from the queue.

-**Basic Workflow:**
+- **Basic Workflow:**

   1. Create a Queue with an Access Policy allowing Producer to write to Queue
   2. Create notification(s) from the Producer
   3. Create a Consumer that polls the queue for messages

+- **Throughput**:

+  - **Normal Queues**: `3000 messages/second without batching`, unlimited with batching
+  - **FIFO Queues**: `300 messages/sec without batching`, `3000 messages/sec with batching` (maxed at 10 messages per transaction)

 ---

-# Visibility Timeouts
+# SQS: Visibility Timeouts

 When a consumer receives and processes a message from a queue, the message remains in the queue.
 Amazon SQS doesn't automatically delete the message.
 Because Amazon SQS is a distributed system, there's no guarantee that the consumer actually receives the message (for example, due to a connectivity issue, or due to an issue in the consumer application).
 Thus, the consumer must delete the message from the queue after receiving and processing it.